Blog

-Wholesale finance is entering a new era, one defined by real-time visibility, mobile workflows, and OEM-dealer relationships that operate with the same speed and transparency consumers now expect.
+Wholesale finance software is entering a new era, one defined by real-time visibility, mobile workflows, and OEM-dealer relationships that operate with the same speed and transparency consumers now expect.
 While retail auto finance has undergone rapid digitization over the last decade, wholesale finance has moved more slowly, often held back by legacy processes and fragmented systems.
 But 2026 marks a turning point.

 The pressure to modernise is rising on OEMs, captives, and lenders as operational inefficiencies grow increasingly visible.